Laia30/forMeta5/README.md

 # Solidity Smart Contract Project

 This project demonstrates the usage of Solidity smart contracts with Hardhat.
 It includes contracts that implement `require()`, `assert()`, and `revert()` statements to ensure numbers are multiples of 3.
-The project also includes deployment and interaction scripts.
+The project also includes a deployment script.

 ## Prerequisites